intel/llvm/sycl/doc/design/PropagateCompilerFlagsToRuntime.md

 In order to ease the process of debugging, there is a user requirement to compile different modules with different levels of optimization.
-This document proposes a compiler flow that will enable propagation of compiler options specified for front-end to the runtimes and eventually to the backend.
+This document proposes a compiler flow that will enable propagation of compiler options specified from front-end to the runtimes and eventually to the backend.
 Currently, only `O0`/`O1`/`O2`/`O3` options are handled.
 Please note that this document only describes support for JIT path.
 AOT path support will be added later.